What are cultural values? Cultural competence

 The Convention for the Protection of Cultural Property in the Event of Armed Conflict, adopted at an international conference in The Hague on May 14, 1954, provides for the following measures:

-a) prohibition of the use of these valuables, structures for their protection, as well as areas directly adjacent to them, for purposes that could lead to the destruction or damage of these valuables in the event of an armed conflict;
+a) prohibition of the use of these values, structures for their protection, as well as areas immediately adjacent to them for purposes that could lead to the destruction or damage of these values in the event of an armed conflict;

-b) prohibition, prevention and suppression of any act of theft, robbery or misappropriation of cultural property in any form, as well as any act of vandalism in relation to these property; c) the prohibition of requisition and the adoption of any repressive measures directed against cultural property.
-The First Additional Protocol of 1977 prohibits any act of hostility directed against those historical monuments, works of art or places of worship which constitute the cultural or spiritual heritage of peoples.
-The Protocol supplements the system of guarantees for the protection of cultural property introduced by the 1954 Hague Convention.
+b) prohibition, prevention and suppression of any acts of theft, robbery or misappropriation of cultural property in any form, as well as any act of vandalism in relation to these property; c) prohibition of requisition and the adoption of any repressive measures directed against cultural property.
+The First Additional Protocol of 1977 prohibits any hostile action directed against those historical monuments, works of art or places of worship that constitute the cultural or spiritual heritage of peoples.
+The Protocol complements the system of guarantees for the protection of cultural property introduced by the 1954 Hague Convention.

-The most important cultural property is taken under special protection and included in the International Register of Cultural Property, which is maintained CEO UNESCO; a copy of the register is kept by Secretary General UN and each side in a military conflict.
-From the moment of inclusion in the International Register, valuables receive military immunity, and the belligerents are obliged to refrain from any hostile act directed against them.
+The most important cultural property is taken under special protection and included in the International Register of Cultural Property, which is maintained by General Director UNESCO; a copy of the register is kept by Secretary General The UN and each party in a military conflict.
+From the moment of inclusion in the International Register, values receive military immunity, and belligerents are obliged to refrain from any hostile act directed against them.

 Cultural property under special protection during armed conflicts must be marked with a distinctive sign.
-Adopted in 1970, the Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property includes in the list actions that are a direct or indirect result of the occupation of a country by a foreign power.
+Adopted in 1970, the Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property includes acts that are a direct or indirect result of the occupation of a country by a foreign power.
 The 1954 Hague Convention, as mentioned above, provides for two types of protection of cultural property.
-Under the general regime of protection, a special list of cultural property is not drawn up, and their protection can be withdrawn in case of "urgent military necessity".
-Special protection conceived to preserve cultural property such as Versailles, the Taj Mahal or the Hermitage requires the relevant cultural property to be entered on the International Register of Cultural Property, and their protection can only be withdrawn in "exceptional cases of unavoidable military necessity".
-However, this system special protection in general, it was not successful and turned out to be not vital.
-Over the 50 years of the existence of the Hague Convention, only 6 objects (!) have been included in the International Register of Cultural Property Under Special Protection - the Vatican and five centers for the storage of cultural property (in Austria, Holland and Germany).
+Under the general protection regime, a special list of cultural values is not compiled, and their protection can be lifted in the event of “urgent military necessity.”
+Special protection designed for the preservation of cultural assets such as Versailles, the Taj Mahal or the Hermitage requires the relevant cultural assets to be included in the International Register of Cultural Property, and their protection can only be withdrawn in “exceptional cases of unavoidable military necessity.”
+However, this system special protection On the whole, it was not successful and turned out to be unviable.
+Over the 50 years of the existence of the Hague Convention, only 6 objects (!) have been included in the International Register of Cultural Property under Special Protection - the Vatican and five centers for storing cultural property (in Austria, Holland and Germany).

-It is important to note that the Pact protects movable and immovable cultural values.
-Some authors express the opinion that the Roerich Pact puts under protection only the immovable values of culture.
-For example, the protection of museums, which is mentioned in the first article of the Covenant, means the protection of the building of museums and their exhibits.
-The museum combines the building and the movable cultural values stored in it into a single whole, and this whole cannot be broken, because the building itself is not a museum, but at best an architectural monument.
-This argument also applies to movable cultural property in scientific, educational, cultural and art institutions protected by the Roerich Pact.
+It is important to note that the Covenant protects movable and immovable cultural property.
+Some authors express the opinion that the Roerich Pact protects only immovable cultural values.
+For example, the protection of museums, which is referred to in article one of the Pact, means the protection of museum buildings and their exhibits.
+The museum unites the building and the movable cultural values stored in it into a single whole, and this whole cannot be torn apart, because the building itself is not a museum, but at best an architectural monument.
+This argument also applies to movable cultural property in scientific, educational, cultural and art institutions, protected by the Roerich Pact.

-The pact protects the personnel of the aforementioned cultural, scientific and educational institutions.
+The Pact protects the personnel of the above-mentioned cultural, scientific and educational institutions.

-The Covenant first introduced and established in international law the following principles and rules:
+The Covenant introduced and established the following principles and rules in international law for the first time:

-Cultural values, regardless of their belonging, are the cultural heritage of all mankind;
+Cultural values, regardless of their affiliation, are the cultural heritage of all humanity;

-They are unconditionally subject to protection and respect during armed conflict;
+They are unconditionally protected and respected during armed conflict;

-Cultural property loses its immunity only if it is used for military purposes;
+Cultural property loses immunity only if it is used for military purposes;

-Cultural values are to be protected equally in an international armed conflict, as well as in a conflict that does not have an international character;
+Cultural values are subject to protection equally both in an international armed conflict and in a conflict that does not have an international character;

-Cultural property is subject to protection in Peaceful time;
+Cultural values are subject to protection in Peaceful time;

-Cultural property must be registered and included in the list for the purpose of protection, both in peacetime and in wartime;
+Cultural property must be registered and listed for protection in both peace and war;

-The Hague Convention of 1954 is the successor to many of the most important principles and provisions of the Roerich Pact, but to a large extent it follows the track laid by the Hague Conventions of the early twentieth century, subordinating the protection of cultural values to military necessity.
+The Hague Convention of 1954 is the successor of many of the most important principles and provisions of the Roerich Pact, but it largely follows the path laid out by the Hague Conventions of the early twentieth century, subordinating the protection of cultural values to military necessity.

-In 1972, the Convention on the Preservation of the World Cultural and Natural Heritage was adopted in Paris.
-Although the Convention nowhere refers to the Roerich Pact, there is no doubt that it consolidates and develops the principle established by the Pact of protecting cultural values in peacetime. safety cultural value security
+In 1972, the Convention concerning the Conservation of the World Cultural and Natural Heritage was adopted in Paris.
+Although the Convention does not refer anywhere to the Roerich Pact, there is no doubt that it consolidates and develops the principle established by the Pact of protecting cultural values in times of peace. safety cultural value security

 2.1 The problem of ensuring the safety of cultural property